Planteome/plant-ontology/README.md

 Other files:
 - Creative_Commons_License.txt
 - translations of terms in Spanish and English
-- text (tbl) format versions of the plant-onotlogy.obo files
+- text (tbl) format versions of the plant-ontology.obo files